apache/trafficserver/doc/admin-guide/layer-4-routing.en.rst

 ===========

 Currently the only directly supported layer 4 routing (as of version 8.0) is SNI based routing.
-This imposes some requirements on the traffic.

-*  The inbound connection must be TLS.
+This imposes the requirement on the traffic that the inbound connection must be TLS.
-*  The outbound destination must handle the HTTP ``CONNECT`` method.

 SNI routing is configured by :file:`ssl_server_name.yaml`.